Amaad Rivera-Wagner: Political career

+Massachusetts

 Springfield City Council

 Rivera made his first run for public office in 2009, when he ran for a seat on the City Council of Springfield, Massachusetts.
 Rivera topped the field in the nonpartisan primary, but lost the general election to public school teacher Keith W. Wright.
 A year after the election, however, Wright resigned his seat due to family issues.
 By law, the position was then offered to the 2nd-place finisher in the last election—Rivera.
 Rivera immediately indicated that he would accept the job, but before he could take office, questions were raised about his residency and eligibility.
 Another member of the City Council questioned whether Rivera, then a graduate student, was still residing in the district; his succession also raised questions about whether the law was intended to apply to offices like the one Rivera sought—where the general election featured only two candidates.
 With the support of the city elections secretary and city attorney, however, Rivera was able to take office on schedule at the start of the next term in January 2011.
 Rivera also ran afoul of campaign finance rules during his year on the City Council, having not filed a campaign finance report since before the 2009 election.
 He ultimately filed his late reports and paid a $100 fine.

 His term on the City Council was set to expire just a year after his inauguration; rather than running for re-election in his district in 2011, he sought to move into an at-large seat, where he only had to finish within the top five vote-getters in a city-wide election.
 Rivera ultimately finished seventh and left office at the end of the year.
 Though his service was brief, Rivera was the first openly gay member of the Springfield City Council.

 After leaving the City Council, Rivera was hired as a state policy advisor to U.S. Senator Ed Markey (D-MA).

-Massachusetts Senate bid
+Massachusetts State Senate Bid

 In 2018, Rivera made another bid for elected office, launching a primary challenge against incumbent Democratic state senator James T. Welch.
 Rivera ran as a progressive challenger to the eight-year incumbent, Welch.
 Rivera had become active in the March for Our Lives movement after the shooting at Marjory Stoneman Douglas High School, and received the endorsement of the Springfield chapter of the organization in his primary bid.
 He was also endorsed by former Massachusetts Democratic Party chair John E. Walsh.
 After a fierce primary, Welch prevailed, taking 58% of the vote.